-Join Martin Guidry for an in-depth discussion in this video Designing OLTP databases, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Designing OLTP databases, part of SQL Server 2012: Designing Database Solutions.

 - [Voiceover] In this section,…I'd like to talk about designing OLTP Databases.…OLTP stands for "On Line Transaction Processing."…So these are the types of databases…that support transactions.…And transactions mean data that changes.…Data that will have an update, insert, or delete.…The process of restructuring data into a format…that simplifies transactions is called "Normalization."…The history of normalization can be traced back…to a data scientist named E.F.
 Codd.…

 The goals of normalization include minimizing redundancy,…in other words, not storing the same data more than once.…There are obvious inefficiencies…of storing the exact same data twice,…and it makes it more difficult to update that data.…Normalization should simplify addition, deletion,…and modifications of data.…And normalization typically leads to…having multiple tables with defined relationships.…These relationships are where we get…the word, "relational" database.…

 The three most common forms of normalization…are simply called 1st Normal Form,…

 - Adding FileStream data